Skip to content

 • Sharpening and finishing of cutting tools

-2. Metal Bond Diamond Wheels
+What are Metal Bond Diamond Wheels?

 Metal bond diamond wheels feature diamonds embedded in a metal matrix which is typically composed of bronze, steel, or other metals.
 These wheels are known for their durability and long life, making them ideal for rough grinding applications where wheel wear rate on the cutting edge is a concern.
 Metal bonds hold their grit well, providing a high degree of abrasion resistance which is crucial when working with hard, brittle materials.
+Because the bond is harder than resin bonds, metal bond wheels maintain their shape longer and are commonly used in high-precision or high-volume grinding applications.

 Applications: